dxaginfo/fan-meet-greet-manager-2025/README.md

 - Calendar services (Google, Apple, Outlook)
 - Payment processors (Stripe)

-## 📄 License
+## License

-This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.
+This project is licensed under the MIT License - see the LICENSE file for details.

-## 👥 Contributing
+## Contributing

-Contributions are welcome!
-Please see [CONTRIBUTING.md](./CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.
+1. Fork the repository
+2. Create a feature branch: `git checkout -b feature-name`
+3. Commit your changes: `git commit -m 'Add some feature'`
+4. Push to the branch: `git push origin feature-name`
+5. Submit a pull request

+## Contact

+For questions or support, please contact dxag.info@gmail.com